Lab Report │

 Immediate post-game (within 30 minutes):

-Why protein + carbs (Staples et al., 2011):
+Why protein plus carbs (Staples et al., 2011):

-• Carbs trigger insulin release
+• Carbs trigger insulin release.

-• Insulin enhances amino acid uptake into muscles (35% boost in muscle protein synthesis vs. protein alone)
+• Insulin enhances amino acid uptake into muscles (35% boost in muscle protein synthesis vs. protein alone).

-• Insulin accelerates glycogen replenishment
+• Insulin accelerates glycogen replenishment.

-• You're not just refueling; you're maximizing recovery efficiency
+• You're not just refueling.
+You're maximizing recovery efficiency.

 Between-Game Refueling Options